FDLE: Joleen Cummings' blood found on Kimberly Kessler's boot, scissors

-YULEE, Fla. - DNA analysis of blood found on Kimberly Kessler’s boot, a sock, a pair of scissors and other items found in the accused killer's car and storage locker was an almost certain match with of Joleen Cummings, the Nassau County hairdresser Kessler is accused of killing, according to a Florida Department of Law Enforcement analysis.
+YULEE, Fla. - Blood found on Kimberly Kessler’s boot, a sock, a pair of scissors found in a car and storage locker belonging to her was an almost certain match with that of Joleen Cummings, her co-worker at a Nassau County hair salon she is accused of killing, according to a Florida Department of Law Enforcement DNA analysis.

 Investigators also found one of Cummings' fingernails in a blue bin in Kessler's storage unit.

-In describing surveillance video of Kessler’s carrying two white trash bags to the dumpster behind Dick’s Wings after Tangles closed the last night Cummings was seen alive, the detective noted the two were of considerable weight, adding that Kessler struggled to lift them into the bin.
-She was also described as looking “tired and unsteady on her feet.”
+In describing surveillance video of Kessler’s carrying two white trash bags to the dumpster behind Dick’s Wings after Tangles closed the last night Cummings was seen alive, the detective noted the two were of considerable weight.
+They noted that Kessler appeared to struggle to lift them into the bin.
+Kessler was also described as looking “tired and unsteady on her feet.”

 Kessler was arrested on an auto theft charge within days, but she wasn't charged with murder until the Nassau County grand jury indicted her in the death of the missing 34-year-old Nassau County woman even though her body has not been found.